 What is the problem with nationality law?

 A quarter of the world’s governments deny women equal nationality rights, preventing women from passing on, acquiring, changing, or keeping their nationality on an equal basis with men.
 Our report, The State We’re In: Ending Sexism in Nationality Laws, the latest edition released in 2022, calls on the 49 nations that deny women equal rights to pass citizenship to their children and spouses to change their discriminatory laws.
+We also issued a short progress update in 2023.

 What is the impact of discrimination in nationality law?